Reviews You Can Rely On

 Credit: Katie Brown

-The Osprey Sirrus also offers a well-padded hip belt and shoulder straps, an innovative back panel design to aid in ventilation, and some internal framing to help keep the contents of the pack off our backs.
+The Osprey Sirrus also offers a well-padded hip belt and shoulder straps, an innovative back panel design to aid in ventilation, and some internal framing to help keep the pack's contents off our backs.
 To adjust the size, however, there are plastic slots built into the framing, and we found that, for some of us, the thick plastic of the slots rubbed quite badly, particularly when hiking with just a tank top.

 daypack womens - we found that the plastic size adjusters at the back of the sirrus...